muckelba/RebootPoEDevice/README.md

 **IMPORTANT:** if you use multiple MADmin instances, make sure to have unique origins across them as the origin has to be unique in the devices.json!

 ### Config

-`cp config.ini.example config.ini`
-Fill in the config fields.
+Copy the example config file: `cp config/config.ini.example config/config.ini` and fill in the config fields:

 - `rebootafter` specifies the time in minutes after a device without data should be power cycled.
 - `rebootcooldown` specifies a time in minutes after a powercycled device should be ignored by the script.